RuthAlgueta/RuthAlgueta/README.md

 </p>
 <img src="https://i.postimg.cc/5twQ9ndK/Baner-github-LINKEDIN-01.jpg">

-- 🔭 Actualmente **busco prácticas de Data Analyst**
+- 🔭 Currently **seeking Data Analyst internships**
-- 👯 Estoy buscando colaborar en **en proyectos de Data Analyst junto con marketing y diseño.**
+- 👯 I'm looking to collaborate on **Data Analyst projects along with marketing and design.**
-- 💻 Todos mis proyectos están disponibles en [www.ruthalgueta.art](www.ruthalgueta.art)
+- 💻 All my projects are available at [www.ruthalgueta.art](www.ruthalgueta.art)
-- 💬 Pregúntame sobre **Análisis de datos, diseño audiovisual, modelado 3D e impresion 3d.**
+- 💬 Ask me about **Data Analysis, audiovisual design, 3D modeling and 3D printing.**
-- 📫 Cómo contactarme **ruthalgueta@gmail.com**
+- 📫 How to reach me: **ruthalgueta@gmail.com**
-- 📄 Curriculum en </a>
+- 📄 Resume at </a>
-- ⚡ Dato curioso **Mi pasión por la impresión 3D me lleva a explorar nuevas técnicas y diseños para mis proyectos personales junto con la programación.**
+- ⚡ Fun fact: **My passion for 3D printing leads me to explore new techniques and designs for my personal projects along with programming.**
 <br/>